Joensw/solidity-formal-specification/README.md

 ## Simple list
   - [x] implementation
   - [x] specification (solc-verify)
-  - [x] verified (strangely the contains function for bool lists cannot be verified )
+  - [~] verified (strangely for bool lists the contains method cannot be verified with the current specification)

 ## Set
   - [x] implementation